 - If you are taking 12 credit hours or more, limit the number of hours you work to 15-20 per week.

 How many credit hours make me a full-time student?

-To be considered a full-time student, you must take 12 credit hours in the fall or spring semesters, six for summer.
+To finish college on time, MCC recommends students take 15 credit hours each fall and spring semester.
+However, to be considered a full-time student, you must take 12 credit hours in the fall or spring semesters, six for summer.

 How do I enroll?

 Use your Student Center at myMCCKC to enroll in courses.